rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 **iGov-NL**

 OP SHOULD support sector identifiers.
 Other than in [OpenID.Core] this can be a sector identifier not under a single administrative control, but used in a broader group of service providers under indirect control such as regulations.

+TODO, NOTE: sector identifiers in [OpenID.Core] may imply expectations for a specific type of implementation, to be reviewed!

 The Netherlands has standardized on using a citizen identification number (_BurgerServiceNummer_ or BSN), for citizen to government related interactions.
 Usage of the BSN is restricted by law.
 The BSN is therefor considered a sector identifier rather than a public identifier.